What is a kidney infection?

 How is a kidney infection diagnosed?

 The simple way to determine if you have a kidney infection is by urinalysis, which is the testing of a urine sample for bacteria, blood and pus.
-A culture may also be grown in a urine sample to see if bacteria or other organisms are present.
-Doctors can also diagnose kidney infections based on signs and symptoms, such as fever, back pain and kidney pain or tenderness when pressed.
+A urine culture may also be performed to test for the presence of bacteria or other organisms.
+Doctors can also diagnose kidney infections based on the above signs and symptoms.

 Other tests might include an ultrasound, computerised tomography scan or a type of X-ray called a voiding cystourethrogram.

 How is a kidney infection treated?